World War One Soldier Research Service

 There are a range of research options available, depending on whether you need a complete soldier’s history or just a file photographed.

-World War One Research Guides
+First World War Soldier Research Guides

 I have written a number of guides to enable you to conduct your own research into a soldier, whether they served in the British or Indian Army.
 I realize that many begin their search with a relative’s medals, so I have written a comprehensive Guide to World War One Campaign Medals.